dayvonjersen/go-git-em-tiger/README.txt

-experimenting with trying to improve my personal git workflow with an interactive git shell
+go-get-em-tiger: enhanced interactive git shell

 ---

-first I should say that many very good solutions already exist including:
+Firstly I should say that many very good solutions already exist including but not limited to:
  ∗ git-sh (both shell and ruby versions iirc)
  ∗ fish shell can wrap commands like git iirc
  ∗ hub

-other git workflow improvement tools include
  ∗ vim-fugitive
  ∗ Atlassian SourceTree
  ∗ github desktop for windows